 —Poets & Writers, year after year after year

-During the 65-credit-hour program, our students produce and receive feedback on an extraordinary volume of creative work—much greater than in residential programs.
-Our students read widely in their area and study at least one text in each of the other genres.
+During the 65-credit-hour program, students produce and receive feedback on an extraordinary volume of creative work—much greater than in residential programs.
+They participate in many workshops and work one-on-one with faculty mentors on their way to producing a creative thesis.
+They read widely in their area and study at least one text in each of the other genres.
 They write short essays exploring craft issues as well as a longer critical essay, all to teach themselves more about their chosen genre.
-They participate in many workshops and work one-on-one with a faculty mentor each semester on their way to producing a creative thesis.
-And they form lasting relationships with other writers—friendships that will see them through graduation and far beyond.
-The Spalding MFA alumni association actively supports alums with online workshops, social media, and live events regionally, nationally, and internationally.
+(We offer special help with critical writing.)
+And they form important friendships that last far beyond graduation.

-Faculty-led workshops form the backbone of residency, and each student receives a full hour of critique.
-True to our philosophy of support, we ask workshop members to show an appreciation for what’s working in the material before suggesting improvements.
-Our days are rounded out with genre-specific faculty lectures, plenary lectures examining broader issues, faculty and student readings, panel discussions, conferences, sessions on publishing and editing, and more.
-During residency, each student is paired with a faculty mentor, and together, they craft a customized plan outlining the student’s writing and reading goals for one-on-one work in the independent study session to come.
-Graduating students attend a fifth, capstone residency, participating fully in the residency alongside other students while also delivering a 30-minute graduation lecture and a 20-minute reading from their creative thesis.
+Faculty-led workshops form the backbone of residency.
+Each student receives a full hour of critique.
+Days are rounded out with plenary lectures on craft by Program Director Sena Jeter Naslund, genre-specific faculty lectures, readings, panel discussions, conferences, sessions on publishing and editing, and more.
+During residency, each student is paired with a faculty mentor, and together, they craft a customized plan for the upcoming independent study session.
+Graduating students attend a fifth, capstone residency, during which they deliver a 30-minute lecture and a reading from their creative thesis.

-Our residencies offer a wealth of opportunities for students to write outside their genre or explore special topics within their area.
+Innovations abound.
 Spalding MFA students have the option to take a teaching seminar, workshop an entire book-length manuscript, or make a short film.
-Dramatic writing students can opt for a collaborative, generative experience in dramashop.
-A given residency might include workshops focusing on adaptation, or musical theatre, or flash fiction and nonfiction, or the sonnet, or picture books.
-Because cross-genre exploration is vital to developing new writing skills, we give all our students the option to take both a workshop and an independent study session outside their major area.
+Dramatic writing students can opt for a collaborative, generative experience in Dramashop.
+A given residency might include workshops on special topics such as adaptation, or flash fiction and nonfiction, or musical theatre, or the sonnet, or picture books.
+Because cross-genre work is vital to developing new skills, all students complete a writing exercise in a different genre each residency, and all students can opt to take both a workshop and an independent study outside their major area.

 We’re already planning our next residencies: